Doctoral Degree Policies

 Doctor of Education (Ed.D.)

-The Doctor of Education (Ed.D.) is available with options in Institutional Analysis and Occupational and Adult Education.
+The Doctor of Education (Ed.D.) is available with two options: 1) Institutional Analysis and 2) Occupational and Adult Education.
 The degree requires extensive field service involving qualitative and/or quantitative research, leading to a dissertation that will apply a theory at an institution.

 Doctor of Philosophy (Ph.D.)